 Our Generalist Writing Specialists have graduate-level expertise in English, writing, and communication.
 They are experts in rhetoric and academic writing who can help you write evidence-based essays, build persuasive arguments, write in academic English, and improve your writing confidence within all writing genres and disciplines.
 The generalists have a broad familiarity with varied writing practices in the humanities, social sciences, sciences, and applied sciences.

 Our STEM Writing Specialists have advanced degrees in STEM fields and therefore have additional content expertise and experience in addressing specific challenges faced by scientific and technical writers.
 Those challenges include presenting data or complex methods clearly, making quantitative arguments, creating effective visual elements (e.g. figures, tables), writing highly technical prose for expert readers, and explaining the significance of your research to audiences of differing backgrounds.
 We do not recommend bringing work in the humanities or qualitative social science to our STEM writing specialists, as these disciplines are outside their areas of specialization.

 You can learn more about our Writing Specialists by reading their bios.
 Make sure to book your appointment with the appropriate Writing Specialist to match your current needs.

 What does a tutoring session involve?

-A tutoring session is a conversation about your writing.
+A tutoring session is, most basically, a conversation about your writing.
 Each session looks different depending upon the goals that the writer brings to the conversation.
 Typical sessions involve activities like brainstorming, reading aloud, discussing your ideas, posing and answering questions, looking at models, or doing some writing.
 You should expect to be an active participant in this conversation, and we encourage you to tell your tutor what you hope to get out of the session.
-From our perspective, every session we have has two goals: to improve your current work-in-progress and to promote your overall growth as a writer.
+From our perspective, every session we have has two basic goals: to improve your current work-in-progress and to promote your overall growth as a writer.

 How do I prepare for a meeting?
 Will you read my paper before we meet?
 What should I bring?